152nd Rifle Division: Operation Typhoon

 The northern thrust of Operation Typhoon began at 0530 hours on October 2, and the 19th/30th Army boundary was struck as the 30th Army commander expected.
 Overall, the Kaniutino axis was attacked by four German corps consisting of 12 divisions, including three panzer divisions (460–470 tanks) and one motorized division, simultaneously, and while Soviet resistance was fierce the outcome was not seriously in doubt, especially considering the continuing mild and dry weather.
 All this meant that Group Boldin was badly placed to intervene.
 General Konev, now in command of Western Front, resolved to stage a counterstroke against the penetration using Front reserves along with the 30th Army from the north and 19th Army from the south.
 Boldin ordered the formation of an operational group to consist of the 152nd and 251st Rifle Divisions, 45th Cavalry Division, 101st Motorized Division (formerly 101st Tank) and two tank brigades.
 This group was "to liquidate the enemy breakthrough on the Kaniutino axis and restore the 30th Army's position."
 The bulk of this force was located as far as 55km from the breakthrough area.
 The 152nd, with the 128th Tank Brigade, were ordered to move to an area 6-8km northwest of Kholm-Zhirkovskii and then prepare for joint operations.
 Konev had a poor understanding of the number of German tanks, believing that only 50-60 had penetrated his Front, and the 240 under Boldin would be adequate to the task.
-In addition, the 134th Division was 20km closer to this concentration area than the 152nd, but Konev declined to change Boldin's directives, as he considered it more important to keep the 134th on the Vyazma axis, which was still dominating Soviet thinking.
+In addition, the 134th Rifle Division was 20km closer to this concentration area than the 152nd, but Konev declined to change Boldin's directives, as he considered it more important to keep the 134th on the Vyazma axis, which was still dominating Soviet thinking.
 In the event, German mobility completely disrupted Boldin's plans; by 1330 hours on October 3 the forward elements of 3rd Panzer Group were already fighting near Kaniutino Station.